-The NOBULL Trainer+ is the latest cross-training shoe designed for lifting and CrossFit from NOBULL.
-The Trainer+ has a few key updates and construction changes compared to the original NOBULL Trainer.
-Both of these models deliver consistent performances, so that begs the question, “Should you go with the NOBULL Trainer+ or NOBULL Trainer?”
+The NOBULL Impact is designed for lifting and CrossFit from NOBULL.
+The Impact has a few key updates and construction changes compared to the original NOBULL Outwork.

 On the market for new cross-training shoes?
 Check out my TF2 Cross-Training Shoe Finder.
 This calculator matches you with trainers that I’ve reviewed that match your training needs and wants best.

-To break down the performance of the NOBULL Trainer+ versus the NOBULL Trainer, I’m going to talk about how these shoes perform in different contexts.
+To break down the performance of the NOBULL Impact versus the Outwork, I’m going to talk about how these shoes perform in different contexts.
 This way you can better contextualize how these models would work for your training needs and wants.

-NOBULL Trainer+ Vs NOBULL Trainer for Lifting and CrossFit
+NOBULL Impact Vs NOBULL Outwork for Lifting and CrossFit

-For general lifting, the NOBULL Trainer+ and NOBULL Trainer both perform really well.
+For general lifting, the NOBULL Impact and Outwork both perform well.
 Each shoe’s midsole delivers enough stability to support heavy training sets and I’ve deadlifted well over 455 lbs and squatted over 355 lbs in both models without stability issues.

-The NOBULL Trainer+ does have a slight have a bit more toe spring which could be something to consider for certain exercises.
-For example, the mixture of the Trainer+’s toe spring and higher stack height make it a less desirable cross-training shoe for deadlifts.
+The Impact does have a slight have a bit more toe spring which could be something to consider for certain exercises.
+For example, the mixture of the Impact’s toe spring and higher stack height make it a less desirable cross-training shoe for deadlifts.

 In the context of CrossFit, I like both of these models.
-I think the NOBULL Trainer+ will be more comfortable for most lifters and athletes during things like box jumps and shorter runs due to its reworked and thicker midsole.
+Due to its reworked and thicker midsole, I think the NOBULL Impact will be more comfortable for most lifters and athletes during box jumps and shorter runs.

 Winner: It depends.
-For more stability, go NOBULL Trainer.
-For more comfort, go NOBULL Trainer+.
+For more stability, go NOBULL Outwork.
+For more comfort, go NOBULL Impact.

-NOBULL Trainer+ Vs NOBULL Trainer for HIIT, Plyometrics, and Versatile Training
+NOBULL Impact Vs Outwork for HIIT, Plyometrics, and Versatile Training

-For the contexts of HIIT training, plyometrics, and more versatile training both of these shoes work, but I do think there’s a winner here.
-When it comes to the pros of both of these models’ training in this context I like the outsole and upper constructions in both shoes.
+Both of these shoes work for HIIT training, plyometrics, and more versatile training, but I do think there’s a winner here.
+When it comes to the pros of both of these models’ training in this context, I like the outsole and upper constructions in both shoes.

-The main difference though is the support and responsiveness that comes with each model and this is where I think the NOBULL Trainer+ takes the edge.
-The medium-density EVA midsole in this shoe provides a bit more “pop” when jumping and it’s more forgiving for exercises like double-unders.
+The main difference, though, is the support and responsiveness that come with each model, and this is where I think the NOBULL Impact takes the edge.
+The shoe’s medium-density EVA midsole provides a bit more “pop” when jumping and is more forgiving for exercises like double-unders.

-NOBULL Trainer+ Vs NOBULL Trainer for Walking, Running, and Daily Wear
+NOBULL Impact Vs Outwork for Walking, Running, and Daily Wear

 The full rubber outsoles protect the midsole construction in each model well and the upper construction is easy to clean which is another perk, especially if you’re wearing these for commuting and travel.

-Don’t get me wrong, you can use the NOBULL Trainer for short runs and walking, but I do think you’ll notice that its stability causes its overall comfort to dip a little bit.
+Don’t get me wrong, you can use the NOBULL Outwork for short runs and walking, but I do think you’ll notice that its stability causes its overall comfort to dip a little bit.

-Winner: NOBULL Trainer+, but for daily wear, both models are good options.
+Winner: NOBULL Impact, but for daily wear, both models are good options.

 NOBULL Trainer+ Vs NOBULL Trainer Construction

-To discuss the construction of the NOBULL Trainer+ and NOBULL Trainer, I’m going to discuss individual construction areas on each shoe.
-This will help this section hopefully be easier to parse through and read.
+I’m going to discuss individual construction areas on each shoe to discuss the construction of the NOBULL Impact and Outwork.
+This will hopefully make this section easier to read.

 Outsole

-One of the main construction differences between the NOBULL Trainer+ and NOBULL Trainer is their outsole construction.
+One of the main construction differences between the NOBULL Impact and NOBULL Outwork is their outsole construction.
 Both models feature full rubber outsoles that help protect the midsole when training on different surfaces.

-The NOBULL Trainer features a full rubber outsole that has a traditional lug patterning.
+The NOBULL Outwork features a full rubber outsole that has a traditional lug patterning.
 This outsole also wraps over the toe and does a good job with traction and durability.

 Midsole

-In the NOBULL Trainer+, there’s a thicker medium-density EVA foam that runs throughout the entirety of the shoe.
-This midsole provides a slightly more responsive and comfortable feel compared to the NOBULL Trainer.
+In the NOBULL Impact, there’s a thicker medium-density EVA foam that runs throughout the entirety of the shoe.
+This midsole provides a slightly more responsive and comfortable feel compared to the NOBULL Outwork.

-In the NOBULL Trainer, we have a fairly thin high-density foam midsole that provides a high level of stability when training.
-The NOBULL Trainer’s midsole has a slight edge for stability and gives you a closer to the ground feel when training.
+In the NOBULL Outwork, we have a fairly thin high-density foam midsole that provides a high level of stability when training.
+The NOBULL Outwork’s midsole has a slight edge for stability and gives you a closer to the ground feel when training.

 The different midsole constructions also change the stack height in these shoes.
-The NOBULL Trainer+ has a significantly higher stack height compared to the NOBULL Trainer, and this is why I’m not the biggest fan of deadlifts in this model.
+The NOBULL Impact has a significantly higher stack height compared to the NOBULL Outwork, and this is why I’m not the biggest fan of deadlifts in this model.

 Upper

 The upper construction in both models is consistent.
-The NOBULL Trainer+ and NOBULL Trainer have SuperFabric uppers that cover the entirety of the shoe with similar reflective NOBULL branding on the lateral heel.
+The NOBULL Impact and Outwork have SuperFabric uppers that cover the entirety of the shoe with similar reflective NOBULL branding on the lateral heel.

 While I like the SuperFabric upper in both shoes for durability purposes, I do think both models can run relatively hot at times.
 I noticed this model in the NOBULL Trainer+ and I think that has to do with their slightly heavier construction.